noclick-me/noclickd/README.md

-# noclickd
+# noclickd - noclick.me server

 Share links with more descriptive URLs!

-This repository is the home of the REST API server, in charge of expanding links retrieving information about them and creating the more descriptive URLs for them.
+This repository is the home of the REST API server for the noclick.me, in charge of expanding links retrieving information about them and creating the more descriptive URLs for them.

 If you are looking for a client, see [noclick.me](https://github.com/noclick-me/noclick.me).